feathersjs/docs/cookbook/authentication/facebook.md

 # Facebook

-Facebook login can be initialized like any other [oAuth provider](../../api/authentication/oauth.md) by adding the app id and secret to `config/default.json`:
+Facebook login can be initialized like any other [OAuth provider](../../api/authentication/oauth.md) by adding the app id and secret to `config/default.json`:

 ```js
 {